-5. Connecting an AP-2000
+5. Connecting an AP-7000

-The AP-2000 is designed to connect to the Aquameter® using an AP-2000 Extension Cable.
-The cable is built-in on the AP-700 & AP-800 models.
-The AP-2000 Extension Cable features high-pressure metal connectors, which incorporate several O-ring seals at the Probe end.
+The AP-7000 is designed to connect to the Aquameter® using an AP-7000 Extension Cable.
+The AP-7000 Extension Cable features high-pressure metal connectors, which incorporate several O-ring seals at the Probe end.
 Prior to first connection, the seals must be lubricated using the silicone grease supplied.